frankwichw/ColorizeMe/README.md

 # ColorizeMe
 ![ColorizeMe screencap](https://i.imgur.com/CvnBi9r.png "ColorizeMe app")
-Use ColorizeMe to create color schemes, save them for later, and generate CSS useable in projects and web apps.
-Simple interface makes it easy to make color schemes with the click of a button.
+ColorizeMe is an app designed to allow users to generate and save color schemes quickly and easily for use in designing their web applications, personal or professional.
+Grab CSS with the click of a button and preview how color schemes will look in template web-layouts.
 ## Visit ColorizeMe
 * [ColorizeMe on Heroku](https://colorizeme.herokuapp.com/ "ColorizeMe")
 ## Built With